Difference Between Supply and Demand

 Supply has a direct relationship with the price of a product or service, which means that if the price rises, its supply will also increase.
 Conversely, If the price falls, then the supply will also decrease.
 Demand has an indirect relationship with the price of a product or service.
 If the price drops, demand will rise and vice-versa.

-Nowadays, people have become very selective with regards to the things that they use, wear or carry.
-They are indeed very conscious as to what to purchase and what not to buy?
-A small change in the prices or say in the availability of a certain commodity affects the people very drastically.
-A small disequilibrium in these two (i.e. demand vs supply) will cause the whole of the economy to suffer.
+Nowadays, people have become very selective concerning what they use, wear or carry.
+They are very conscious about what to purchase and what not to buy?
+A small change in the prices or, say, a certain commodity’s availability drastically affects people.
+A small disequilibrium in these two (demand and supply) will cause the whole of the economy to suffer.

-- Demand can be referred to how much (i.e. quantity) of a service or product is desired by the buyers.
-The quantity that is demanded will be the amount of that product that people are willing to purchase at a certain price; the relationship between quantity demanded and the price is called the demand relationship.
+- Demand can be referred to as how much the buyer desires (quantity) a service or product. buyer desires (quantity) of a service or product.
+The quantity demanded Quantity DemandedQuantity demanded is the quantity of a particular commodity at a particular price.
+It changes with change in price and does not rely on market equilibrium. will be the amount of that product that people are willing to purchase at a certain price.
+The relationship between the quantity demanded and the price is called the demand relationship.

-- Whereas, Supply does represent how much the whole market can offer a certain product or service.
-The quantity that is supplied can be referred to the amount of certain good producers that they are supplying willfully that they receive for a certain price.
+- Supply represents how much the market can offer a certain product or service.
+The quantity supplied can be referred to as the amount of certain good producers they provide that is received recklessly for a certain price.